panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 `kindOfMap` is an array holding pairs of an object and associated value.

-The biggest issue with this approach is the O(n) complexity to get the value by key.
+The downside of this approach is the O(n) complexity of accessing the value by key.
 You have to loop through the entire array to get the desired value:

 ```javascript
 function getByKey(kindOfMap, key) {